recap-utr/vision-retrieval/README.md

 ## Installation
-The project's dependencies are managed by [Poetry](https://python-poetry.org/).
-After [installing poetry](https://python-poetry.org/docs/cli/#install), create a virtual environment for the project using `poetry install`.
-After that, the various scripts can be executed using `poetry run python <script>`.
+The project's dependencies are managed by [uv](https://docs.astral.sh/uv/).
+After [installing uv](https://docs.astral.sh/uv/#installation), create a virtual environment for the project using `uv sync`.
+After that, the various scripts can be executed using `uv run python <script>`.